lukehefson/surfing/UK/Shoreham & surrounding/README.md

-# General notes
+# Wind

-Don't fully trust the wind report on Magic Seaweed.
-Check BBC weather/mer office.
-It always seems to be a good +5mph _less_ than MSW
+- It always seems to be a good +5mph _less_ than surline reckons

-## Wind
 - Usually from the west, south-west or south during storm conditions
 - Offshore days (that still have discernible swell!) only usually happen on the last day or two after storm conditions

-## Swell
+# Swell

-Almost always some flavour of south-westerly
+Almost always some flavour of south-westerly.

 # Spots